pi0neerpat/encrypted-env-demo/README.md

 ### Generate Keys

 1. Generate a new secret with `openssl rand -base64 24`.
 WARNING: This method sucks.
 You should come up with your own way to generate keys.
+Add this to a `.env` file as `ENCRYPTION_KEY`.
 2. Run the `keyGen` script:

 ```bash